Thai Sweet Potato Soup with Raw Honey to Fight Allergies

 Summer is over, and fall is coming!
 Do you get hay fever?
 I don’t, but I used to.
 Raw local honey was how I got rid of allergies, as the local pollens act as a homeopathic against pollen allergens.
 This recipe is a delicious, healthy way to get your raw honey in.

-Don’t wait till it gets cold–this soup is amazing right now, too!
+Don’t wait till it gets cold–this soup is amazing in warm weather, too!
 I had some yesterday, with my green smoothie, even though it was 95 degrees outside and I was wearing shorts and a tank top.
 It was pure comfort food on a day when everything was going haywire.
 I’m not even a sweet potato fan or a soup fan, and I LOVE this recipe.
 Enjoy!

 Thai Sweet Potato Soup

-Puree the soup with a hand-held blender, or pouring it into a Blendtec or Vitamix in two batches.
-(Be careful to lift one corner of the lid, or remove the vent, and blend on a very low-speed, to avoid a vacuum-sealed explosion with very hot liquids.
-Add peanut butter and honey, when the soup cools down to warm (to not destroy the properties of raw honey), and stir well.
-Serve warm.
+- Puree the soup either with a hand-held blender or by pouring it into a blender in two batches.
+If you use the blender method, be sure to lift one corner of the lid or remove the vent and blend at a very low speed to avoid a vacuum-sealed explosion with very hot liquids.

 Posted in: Recipes